Touch In with Your Values

 Describe any irrational belief of “I can’t hurt _____’s feelings because _____.”

 Do you live or work with others who have open system values where people are treated with respect?
 Are you freer and happier in these systems?

 What are the bottom line behaviors that would cause you to leave an unhealthy situation?

 Have you allowed your values to slip in order to “save the relationship?”

 What uncomfortable feelings come up when you avoid taking a necessary stand?

+Tap out old, unhealthy beliefs that keep you submissive.
 Go back through your answers and tap briskly across your body in a random pattern breathing deeply while you contemplate the errors in thinking that have kept you unhappy.
 Tap away while you forgive yourself for learning to give in to keep others happy.
 Take big breaths and blow out any sadness that comes up.